Unlock Top 4 Powerful Trend Following Indicators

 1. Introduction

 It’s one thing to know trending conditions are the most favorable for trading; it’s another thing to identify them.
-Price analysts have invented various means, including indicator-based ideas – seemingly the most popular today.
+That’s why trend following indicators have become essential tools for modern technical analysts.

-Stick around to learn four of the most useful trend-following indicators, from MACD to Smooth Trend Finder.
+Stick around to learn four of the most useful trend following indicators, from MACD to Smooth Trend Finder, and how they help confirm bullish and bearish market conditions.

 2. Moving Averages

-The Moving Average (MA) is hands down the most popular trend-following indicator available.
-It represents the average of some values with a fixed subset as a smooth line.
+The Moving Average (MA) is hands down the most popular among trend following indicators.
+It represents the average of price values over a fixed subset, plotted as a smooth line.

 As more data becomes available, the MA makes recalculations to ensure it always moves with price.
 Hence, the name “Moving” Average.